7 Credit Union Marketing Trends

 Community outreach has always been an important element of credit union strategy marketing, but it is becoming increasingly important.
 Credit unions can use financial outreach to solidify bonds with their community while building ties with younger generations and demographics, which many sorely need.
 For example, establishing financial literacy programs in local schools enables credit unions to connect with younger audiences to build a possible member base.
 Offering digital and financial security workshops and classes achieves the same for all levels and audiences.

 Customers can often switch banks in a matter of a few minutes, can easily research and compare options, and are more aware of their ability to leave a financial organization than ever before.
 Creating consistent and real personal experiences with consumers is one of the easiest ways to both market to new customers and continue to connect with and engage existing ones.

 This can come from taking steps like offering customer service through digital experiences, using algorithms to offer pre-approval for loans and mortgages, assigning a single customer service representative to one customer for as much of their lifecycle as possible, using big data to personalize the user’s experience, and by integrating rewards for continued patronage, but it should exist in whatever form.

 Credit Unions have a major advantage over most other types of financial organizations in that most consumers actually love working with them.
 At the same time, many credit unions fail in terms of adopting new technology, presenting a strong digital front, and offering always-on access to consumers.
-Taking steps to adopt those processes, while creating a visible brand presence in communities are among the most important credit union marketing trends for 2019.
+Taking steps to adopt those processes, while creating a visible brand presence in communities are among the most important credit union marketing trends.